 Flash fiction, micro fiction, or short-short stories, call them what you will, have always been a favorite among science fiction and fantasy readers since the genre’s inception.
 I’ll recommend a collection from my own library, an oldie but goody, 100 Great Science Fiction Short Short Stories.

-This is an interesting mashup of work from the 1950s, 60s, and 70s, originally published in 1978 and edited by Isaac Asimov, Joseph D. Olander, and a fine man named Martin Greenberg who bought a few of my stories for his anthologies over the years before he passed away in 2011.
+This is an interesting mashup of work from the 1950s, 60s, and 70s, originally published in 1978 and edited by Isaac Asimov, Joseph D. Olander, and a fine man named Martin Greenberg who bought a few of my stories for his anthologies when I was first starting out as a writer.
 There are some classics within these pages and, as you’d expect, an outdated clunker or two, but they are all fun to read down to the last.

-I invite you to read “Before Blindness,” check out the Asimov collection, and let me know what you think.
-Feel free to recommend a favorite flash book or story from your own library.
+I invite you to read “Before Blindness,” check out the Asimov collection, and recommend a favorite flash story from your own library.
 And thanks, as always, for reading.